ENDORSEMENTS

 “I loved Admissions.
 It is a moving, tightly focused collection of linked short stories which, because of the clever orchestration of characters and themes, can almost be read as a novel.
 Each story gives us a very particular perspective and we see people at their most vulnerable and brave.
 The southern Aotearoa setting is evoked through deftly chosen details.
 These eight women’s stories are engaging and honest and will resonate not just with New Zealanders, but with people who, like me, live on the other side of the world.
 We are given windows into the lives of not just doctors and nurses, but some of the so often overlooked people who keep a hospital afloat in difficult times.
 Admissions reminds us of the dramas, losses, triumphs and romances that are quietly playing out every day in wards and consultation rooms all over the world.”

-“Just popping by to say how much I enjoyed reading your book over the weekend.
+Ruth Arnison Recipient of the Queen's Service Medal for services to poetry and literature, founder of Poems in the Waiting Room, New Zealand emailed Mira to say: “Just popping by to say how much I enjoyed reading your book over the weekend.
 I loved the stories, the dialogue, and especially the way each voice rang so true.
-Immense congratulations on a marvelous book.”
+Immense congratulations on a marvellous book.”

 “If you've ever been a night nurse, these tales will drag up sounds and odors from your past that you thought had gone forever!
 Mira Harrison's painting of her characters at times left me with tears on my cheeks.
 These narratives cast my mind back a half century to my own nursing days as a young man in the local psychiatric hospital.”